jadabouassaly/MSBA-Projects/README.md

-# MSBA-Projects
+# Streamlit & Heroku

-This is a tutorial for developping a simple streamlit app and deploy it via Heroku
+## This is a tutorial for developping a simple streamlit app and deploy it via Heroku

 Create a Heroku account\
 Install Heroku CLI\